-In the spring of 2006, a friend of mine asked me to take a bike-a-thon our community puts on every year for St. Jude and with having a niece that received treatment from St. Jude, I couldn’t say no. I received the packet and started to work on the bike-a-thon.
-I put up fliers sent letters to schools, churches etc. That year we raised $64.00 and I was so upset.
-Thinking I did everything I could so their had to be a better way to raise money for such a wonderful place.
+In the spring of 2006, a friend of mine asked me to take over a bike-a-thon our community puts on every year.
+With having my niece Lauren who received treatment from St. Jude Hospital, I couldn’t say no. I received the packet and started to work on the bike-a-thon.
+I put up fliers, sent letters to schools, churches ect.
+That year we raised $64.00 and I was so upset thinking I did everything I could.
+I knew there had to be a better way to raise money for such a wonderful place.

 So with a little brain storming and with the help of the Knights of Columbus, a group from St. Gabriel Catholic Church, we came up with a jambalaya cook-off.
 After all we do live in South Louisiana near the Jambalaya Capital of the World in Gonzales.
 What better person to name it after than George Fairchild, the first Jambalaya Champion of the World Famous Jambalaya Festival held in 1968.
 George Fairchild Sr. was born and raised in St. Gabriel, Louisiana.
 Papa George (a nickname everyone called him) is considered The Jambalaya King.